SoumyaNamdeo3015/Complier-of-E-/README.md

 - `int memory_size`: Size of the indexable memory provided to map the symbols.
 Set during the construction and not changed afterward.
 It can be assumed that the given size of the indexable memory is always sufficient for the input set of E++ expressions.
 - `string output_file`: The name of the output file in which generated Targ code needs to be dumped.
 - `vector<int> mem_loc`: A vector to maintain the available memory locations.
 - `MinHeap least_mem_loc`: A min-heap to maintain the least available memory indexes.
-You can ignore this parameter if you are not attempting the Bonus part.

 ### Functions to Implement (in eppcompiler.cpp)

 - `compile(vector<vector<string>> code)`: Parses each input tokenized expression, assigns a memory mapping if the expression is a variable assignment or frees up the memory address if it’s a delete statement, and finally compiles the code (i.e., generates and writes all the targ commands to the output file).